openvswitch/ovs/SECURITY.md

 The security team develops and obtains (private) reviews for patches that fix the vulnerability.
-If necessary, the security team pulls in additional developers, who should be asked to maintain confidentiality.
+If necessary, the security team pulls in additional developers, who must agree to maintain confidentiality.

 Step 4: Embargoed Disclosure